No. 1532-04 | 1 September 2020

 3.2 Special provisions for online banking for corporates

 An application for corporate online banking, approved by Landsbankinn, and these Terms constitute an agreement for corporate online banking.
-A user, as defined by these special provisions for corporate online banking, is any person the company has designated as a user of corporate online banking.
-Persons empowered to oblige the company shall notify the Bank of the users that will have access to online banking and as to the scope of that access.
-The user shall visit a Bank branch where he/she will receive access information, if such information has not been sent to online banking.
-The user must also sign a declaration stating that he/she has acquainted him-/herself with these Terms and is aware of the responsibility resting with the company pursuant to them.
+The persons authorised to oblige a company under its rules or according to the Register of Limited Companies (board of directors, CEO or authorised signatory) shall notify the Bank of the users who are to be granted access to online banking and set out the extent of their access authorisations.
+The company can also assign the role of access control manager to a user who then has full and unlimited access to the company’s online banking account.
+The access control manager has authority to assign access authorisation to other company employees in online banking at any given time and to determine the scope of each access authorisation.
+Users receive access information to their online banking.
+Companies shall ensure that users are acquainted with these Terms and are aware of the responsibility resting on the company as a result.
 Once the user has logged in to online banking using his/her authentication, the company is responsible for and obliged by all actions undertaken in online banking.
-The company can assign the role of access control manager to a user who then has full and unlimited access to the company’s online banking account.
-The access control manager has authority to assign access authorisation to other company employees in online banking at any given time and to determine the scope of each access authorisation.
-If the company does not designate an access control manager, the managing director or person authorised to sign for the company according to the Registrar of Companies shall hold the powers of the access control manager.
 The access control manager and users may not be on a default registry as the subject of unsuccessful attachment or bankrupt.
 Access control managers and users who have authorisations exceeding viewing and batch entry must be legally and financially competent.
 The company is responsible for ensuring that all users satisfy these requirements.
 The company is responsible for notifying the Bank without delay, in writing or other verifiable means, of any decision to terminate a user’s access to online banking.

 3.2.1 Data portal external to online banking